realitymod/Manual/en/the_basics.md

 | **heavy anti-tank x2** | 180 |
 | **Guided anti tank** | 120 |

-Note: On a local server the resupply system will not work as described.
+Note that on a local server the resupply system will not work as described.
 Every weapon slot will require 100 supply points to refill regardless of item type.

 Requesting a kit costs 200 supply points.
 Be aware that re-arming an ammo bag at for example an ammo box or light/heavy supply crate will cost as many points at it provides (200).
 The amount of supply points for the supply sources are: